kivy/kivy/examples/demo/touchtracer/README.txt

 Touchtracer
 ===========

-Touchtracer is a simple example to draw lines under every touches detected on your hardware.
+Touchtracer is a simple example that draws lines using all the touch events detected by your hardware.

 Android
 -------